aashiperun/Interactive-Lab-Hub-1/Lab 5/README.md

 * This can be as simple as the boat detector showen in a previous lecture from Nikolas Matelaro.
 * Try out different interaction outputs and inputs.
 * Fill out the ``Contextual Interaction Design Tool`` sheet.[Found here.](ThinkingThroughContextandInteraction.png)

+* Device: Anxiety Detector
+    * Model: Flow Detection
+    * Description of the Device: I have created a device to determine if a person is being anxious based on the restlesness of their leg.
+I want to detect the if the user is bouncing their leg using the flow detection model.
+    *

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***